TeeAitt/bookstore/README.md

  - a page for editing an existin book
  - a page where new categories can be added

-Functions for the all mentioned above and also a function for deleting a book.
+Functions for all mentioned above and also a function for deleting a book.

 It is also a relational database: there are two Classes, Book and Category, with a many-to-one and one-to-many relationship.